NVIDIA Image Scaling Tested

 How to Enable NIS

-Enabling in GeForce Experience App
+Enabling NIS in the GeForce Experience App

 How to Enable NIS

-2. Click the Settings ( cog icon ) in the GeForce Experience app.
+2. Click the Settings (cog icon) in the GeForce Experience app.

 How to Enable NIS